 While raw egg whites come with risk, it’s minimal.
 To ensure you safely consume eggs, make sure your eggs have been inspected and are stored in the original container in the back of your refrigerator where it stays the coldest.
 If you want to be extra safe, pasteurized eggs are a good option.
 And, of course, do not use the egg if it has any cracks.

 That said, you can leave out the egg white if you're not comfortable.
 You won't get the frothy topping, but you'll still have a tasty cocktail on your hands.

 - Blood orange juice is beautiful, but it stains.
 To minimize splatter, don’t rush the juicing process.
 If you have to use a wooden cutting board, wipe off any stains right away, though you may want to opt for a plastic one if that’s an option.
 You’ll also want to immediately wipe off any splatters on your countertop.

 - When doing the dry shake, the cocktail shaker won’t seal like it does when it’s cold, so you might want to put a kitchen towel around it when shaking.

 - If you don’t have a cocktail shaker, a mason jar with a solid lid works.
 In fact, it may be even easier with the dry shake.

 - Orange blossom water can be hard to find in your average grocery store, but you can generally find it at specialty grocery and liquor stores as well as Amazon.
 If you don’t have any, you can skip it, but I love the flavor it adds if you can swing it.

 Salmon and gin are a classic pairing, and I happen to have one salmon recipe that’s especially perfect with this cocktail: my slow-roasted blood orange salmon.
 The citrusy glaze with honey and ginger makes a wonderful match with the floral gin notes.
-Another great salmon option is my salmon-avocado pizza with pesto.

 Looking for More Winter Citrus Cocktails?